 All our carbon booms are monocoque built, including the tail ends with molded holes.
 All our carbon booms are tapered giving a thinner diameter in the area you grip while sailing, and a wider diameter on the rear part to allow stiffness and light weight where most needed.

-The New Carbon Boom head
+The New Carbon Boom head for the 140 and 150 booms

 A stronger connection with less stress on the mast.
 The new longer cup gripping the mast dilutes the stress on to the mast structure, increasing the stability of the connection.
 This will also assure that the head will not to slip down the mast even with very little rope tension.